CS-FinalProject/StyleTransfer/README.md

 #### Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks
 _Jun-Yan Zhu, Taesung Park, Phillip Isola, Alexei A. Efros_ <br>

-**Abstract** <br>
-Image-to-image translation is a class of vision and graphics problems where the goal is to learn the mapping between an input image and an output image using a training set of aligned image pairs.
-However, for many tasks, paired training data will not be available.
-We present an approach for learning to translate an image from a source domain X to a target domain Y in the absence of paired examples.
-Our goal is to learn a mapping G:X→Y such that the distribution of images from G(X) is indistinguishable from the distribution Y using an adversarial loss.
-Because this mapping is highly under-constrained, we couple it with an inverse mapping F:Y→X and introduce a cycle consistency loss to push F(G(X))≈X (and vice versa).
-Qualitative results are presented on several tasks where paired training data does not exist, including collection style transfer, object transfiguration, season transfer, photo enhancement, etc.
-Quantitative comparisons against several prior methods demonstrate the superiority of our approach.

 [[Paper]](https://arxiv.org/pdf/1703.10593)) [[Authors' Implementation]](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)